 Study system

-The field survey was conducted and laboratory cultures were collected from Australian mountainous rainforest: Paluma Range (S18° 59.031' E146° 14.096') and Kirrama Range (S18° 12.134' E145° 53.102').
-The two transects spanned from 59 – 916 meters above sea level and experienced an average temperature ranged from 21°C to 26°C. These sites represent the three “ecologically significant climatic zones” based on forest structure across the altitude range of each mountain.
+Field data on species’ distributions were collected, and laboratory cultures were initiated, from rainforest sites spanning elevations of from 59 – 916 m at Paluma Range (S18° 59.031' E146° 14.096') and Kirrama Range (S18° 12.134' E145° 53.102'), Queensland, Australia,.
+Mean temperatures at study sites ranged from 21°C to 26°C.

-Drosophila isofemale cultures were established from pupae collected from both high- and low-altitude sites.
-All cultures were maintained at 24°C and 12/12 L/D cycle at the Biology Centre, Czech Academy of Sciences since 2017 and 2018.
-They were transferred and maintained at 25°C and 12/12 L/D cycle at the Department of Zoology, the University of Oxford since December 2018.
-They were maintained on standard Drosophila medium (corn flour, yeast, sugar, agar, and methyl-4-hydroxybenzoate) for approximately 15 to 30 non-overlapping generations in Czech Republic and additional approximately 4-7 non-overlapping generations in Oxford before they were used to construct mass bred lines.
+Drosophila isofemale cultures were established in 2017 and 2018 from pupae collected from both high- and low-altitude sites.
+Cltures were maintained at 24°C and 12/12 L/D cycle at the Biology Centre, Czech Academy of Sciences and transferred and maintained at 25°C and 12/12 L/D cycle at the Department of Zoology, the University of Oxford, UK, from December 2018.
+They were maintained on standard Drosophila medium (corn flour, yeast, sugar, agar, and methyl-4-hydroxybenzoate) for approximately 15 to 30 non-overlapping generations in Czech Republic and additional approximately 4-7 non-overlapping generations in Oxford before they were used to construct mass bred lines (see below).

 Field distribution survey

 Drosophila pupae were sampled using bottle traps baited with fermented banana from 11th March – 12th April 2016.
 Details were described in ??CITATION??.
 Relative abundance was surveyed for three sites representing the highest, lowest, and most central points of each of the two transects.
 182 pupae were sampled at each site.
-716 pupae were successfully identified to species by DNA metabarcoding (??CITATION??), with 86 – 134 pupae in each site.
-D. serrata (1 sample) and D. immigrans (4 samples) were excluded from the distribution analysis due to small occurrence.
+716 pupae were successfully identified to species by DNA metabarcoding (??CITATION??), with 86 – 134 pupae at each site.
+D. serrata (1 individual) and D. immigrans (4 individuals) were excluded from the distribution analysis due to infrequent occurrence.

 Preparation of experimental animals

-To revive genetic variation, we constructed mass bred lines (MBLs) by combining four isofemale lines of each Drosophila species except D. pandora (only three isofemale lines were available).
+To revive genetic variation, we constructed mass bred lines (MBLs) by combining four isofemale lines of each Drosophila species (except for D. pandora, where only three isofemale lines were available).
 The selected four lines included as much the geographic variation of the cultured isofemale lines as possible.
 Each population cage was initiated using two MBLs independently crossed by the chosen isofemale lines.
-Cages are maintained at 25°C and 12/12 L/D cycle for more than four generations’ time before the experiment.
-Therefore, the difference in thermal traits measured below was not influenced by maternal effect, acclimation, or isofemale line.
+Cages were maintained at 25°C and 12/12 L/D cycle for more than four generations before the experiment.
+Therefore, thermal traits should not have been influenced by maternal effect, acclimation, or isofemale line.
 MBLs of D. rubida and D. pseudotakahashii were not constructed because their isofemale lines were not in good condition.
-The other eight species and Dah strain of D. melanogaster were used for the following laboratory measurement.
-D. melanogaster was measured together with the focal species because it served as a reference for comparison if more species will be measured in the future.
+The other eight species and Dah strain of D. melanogaster were used for laboratory measurement.
+D. melanogaster, which does not occur naturally at the study sites, was measured together with the focal species as a benchmark for future comparisons.

 Fly eggs collected from the population cage were reared under low-density (less than 100 eggs per vial) at 25°C and 12/12 L/D cycle.
 Within 12 hours of emergence, virgin females and males were separately kept at 25°C and 12/12 L/D cycle.
 We additionally mixed five females and males in each of two vials to monitor their reproductive activity every day.
-As different species have different development time and sexually maturation time, eggs of different species were collected from cages on different days so that their first day of egg-laying were synchronized.
+As different species have different development times and sexual maturation times, eggs of different species were collected from cages on different days so that their first day of egg-laying was synchronized.
 Two days after sexual maturation, half of the adults were subjected to fecundity measurement and the other half, which were siblings, were subjected to physiological measurement.

 Fecundity measurement